Upgrades not Timely, Just Yet

-Although Hungaryʼs government and central bank, along with several analysts, think the country’s economy is fit for an upgrade, two of the three major credit rating institutions have left its sovereign debt rating unchanged in their latest reviews.
-In the meantime, the economy continues to perform well, producing 4.6% annual growth in the second quarter.
+Although the Hungarian government and the central bank, along with several analysts, think that the country’s economy is fit for an upgrade, two of the three major credit rating institutions have left the country’s sovereign debt rating unchanged in their latest reviews.
+In the meantime, the economy continues to perform well, producing a 4.6% yearly growth in the second quarter of the year.

 On August 17, Standard & Poor’s Global Ratings affirmed Hungary’s “BBB-/A-3” long- and short-term foreign and local currency sovereign credit ratings.
 The outlook on the ratings remained “positive”.

 S&P admitted the achievements the Hungarian economy had recorded, but also highlighted some downsides.

 “Hungary’s strong external profile, its resilient export-driven economy, low private sector debt levels, and the flexible exchange rate regime support the sovereign ratings,” S&P said, explaining its rationale for affirming the ratings.
 “Relatively weak checks and balances between government branches, moderate wealth levels, and high public debt are key constraints on the ratings,” it added.

 The rating agency expects Hungary’s GDP growth to peak at 4% or slightly higher this year.
 Increasing domestic demand and growing wages are among the engine of the growth.
 However, S&P warns that the economy has started to show signs of overheating.
 According to the firm, the labor market is extremely tight, and unemployment reached a historical low at 3.6% in July.